sakshamwithweb/data-visualizer/README.md

-# CSV Data Visualizer
+# Data Visualizer

 ## Overview

-CSV Data Visualizer is a web application built with Next.js that allows users to upload CSV files and visualize the data through interactive charts.
-This project leverages the power of React and charting libraries to provide a user-friendly experience for data analysis and visualization.
+Data Visualizer is a web application built with Next.js that allows users to upload CSV code and visualize the data through interactive charts.
+This project leverages the power of Next.js and charting libraries to provide a user-friendly experience for data analysis and visualization.

 ## Features